 Islamic Foreign Exchange Swap (hereafter Islamic FX Swap) is a contract that is designed as a hedging mechanism to minimize market participants' exposure to market currency exchange rate which is volatile and fluctuating.
 Although Islamic FX Swap functions almost similarly as its conventional counterpart, its structure must not contravene with the principles of Shariah.
 In other words, Islamic FX Swap structure should be free from any elements prohibited by Islam like usury (riba), gambling (maysir) and excessive ambiguity (gharar).
-These prohibitions, which are found in the objectives of Shariah (maqasid al-Shariah), are mainly to promote justice and provide a level playing field in order to protect the interests and circumvent harms of all parties involved in market transactions.
+These prohibitions are mainly to promote justice and provide a level playing field in order to protect the interest and circumvent harms of all parties involved in market transactions, which is transpired in the objectives of Shariah (magasid al-Shariah).
 This paper, therefore aims to review the structure and mechanism of Islamic FX Swap as currently offered by many Islamic financial institutions worldwide.
 Specifically the paper highlights the Shariah parameters and guidelines in structuring Islamic FX Swap.
-As will be evident in this paper, this instrument has its own advantages as a risk management tool which appeals to Islamic financial institutions, which in turn are restricted in instruments to hedge against currency exchange market rate volatility.
+As will be evident in this paper, this instrument has its own advantage as risk management tool which appeals to Islamic financial institutions which are constrained with instruments to hedge against currency exchange market rate volatility.